ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 Azure | IoT Hub | AMQP, Data simulation docs, Standard MQTT protocol with extensions Clear less ambiguous docs compared to AWS | Limited SDK support, seems more hobbyist, No CA checking by default, C and Arduino docs.
 No higher level docs. | 7 devices non-commercial more hobbyist devices like adafruit MXChip IoT devkit with Visual Studio code extension integrations

 # Initial Impressions
-- Heavy slant towards MQTT and the Raspberry Pi, no other devices or messaging protocols are mentioned in such a way.
+- Heavily slanted towards MQTT and the Raspberry Pi.
+No other devices or messaging protocols are mentioned in such a way.
-- Lambda is very powerful on Greengrass but seems a bit strange to implement on the Greengrass SDK device why not just write some native code?
-Potentially this allows the portability of Lambda code on Greengrass devices, EC2 instances and any supporting Greengrass devices.
-However, actual Greengrass isn’t supported at scale.
-Due to manual configurations settings
+- Lambda is very powerful on Greengrass devices.
+This this allows the portability of Lambda code on Greengrass devices, EC2 instances and any supporting Greengrass devices.
+Also reduces developement time.
 - Very little is talked about MongooseOS or other providers.
-However it is very polished, provides an easy deployment environment and automatic cloud setup and is also an AWS partner
+However, MongooseOS is very polished and provides an easy deployment environment and automatic setup.
-- Greengrass OTA updates is very important one of the much needed features for IoT devices to counter the concerns of security and update regularity (eg. Android end of life support) and non recurring router updates
+- Greengrass OTA updates is an important and much needed feature for IoT devices to counter the concerns of security and update regularity in devices (eg. Lacking Android and Router updates).
-- Some parts are very well done, other parts aren’t so polished.
-I enjoyed the automatic deployment and cert setups but didn’t enjoy all the typing for RTOS setup (Surely this could be automatically set up?) and pulled down from AWS
+- I enjoyed the automatic deployment and cert setup but didn’t enjoy the typing for RTOS setup (Surely this could be automatically set up?) and pulled down from AWS according to the device used.
-- Only windows simulator for RTOS no Linux support yet
+- Only a Windows simulator for RTOS (no Linux support yet).
-- Websockets, HTTPs and MQTT only,
+- Websockets, HTTPs and MQTT only.
-- Lack of integration docs, most documentation talks about various aspect of IoT offerings but fails to talk about general setup and wiring of infrastructure together
+- Lack of integration documentation.
+Most documentation focues on different IoT offerings but fails to talk about general setup and wiring of componenets together.
 - Terminology is slightly confusing around the direct splitting of groups, cores and IoT cores.
-Is a Greengrass core a "thing" as well?
+Is a Greengrass core a "thing" as well as a Greengrass Core??
-- It’s quite a lot more complicated than originally put forward by AWS and my preconceptions about the services
+- It’s quite a lot more complicated than originally put forward by AWS and my preconceptions about the services.

-# Combatting the challenges of IoT
+# How AWS deals with the challenges of IoT?

-AWS has a number of features that address certain aspects of the above IoT challenges

-Challenge | Enablers
+Challenge | Solutions by AWS
 ------- | -------
-Security and Privacy | TLS mutual authentication, custom authorizers Connectivity | Greengrass for connectivity management, OTA Update Compatibility | Generalised JSON storage structures, SQL query of data structures, Custom Lambda access to Volumes/Devices Standardisation | MQTT, WebSockets/HTTPS
+Security and Privacy | TLS mutual auth, custom authorizers, IAM roles, cert management Connectivity | Greengrass for connectivity management, OTA Updates Compatibility | Generalised JSON storage structures, SQL query of data structures, Custom Lambda access to Volumes/Devices Standardisation | MQTT, WebSockets/HTTPS
-Intelligent Actions and Analysis | Actions, Jobs, Lambda flexibility,
+Intelligent Actions and Analysis | Actions, Jobs, Lambda function flexibility

 # Only limited to IoT devices?
 Not necessarily, AWS IoT can be a generalised platform for device state management and messaging across MQTT or Websockets.
 There are a number of SDKs provided including Android, Java and Python.
 As long as the device and language has support by AWS IoT there are a number of potential use cases.
 Currently the costs are very low and quite likely lower compared to other services.
 The flexibility of Lambda with Greengrass and Actions on response to MQTT messages means there is a great deal of adaptability for other mobile devices or applicates requiring a managed state, messaging and entity management.